 An increasing population means more mouths to feed.
 If efforts are not made to control population growth or increase food production to meet the needs of the growing population, it could lead to a Malthusian catastrophe where famine becomes inevitable.

 Civil wars or ethnic conflicts in some countries such as the Darfur region in Sudan, and recently, the war in Yemen have all contributed to the severity of famine in these areas.
 War makes it difficult for farmers to visit their farms, food stored in times of war may also run out and international aid might be difficult reaching the conflict areas.
 These combine to compound the problem of food shortage, thereby increasing the severity of the famine.

 c) Technological solution

 Use of irrigation

 Dry season farming plays a critical role in alleviating food shortages.
-In areas close to the desert, such as the Sahel or Sudan climate, there is perennial water shortages resulting from the extend period of dry season.
+In areas close to the desert, such as the Sahel or Sudan climate, there are perennial water shortages resulting from the extended period of the dry season.
 Again, due to climate change, these areas are getting drier and drier by the year as a result of low rainfall or drought.
-The solution would be to invest in dry season farming/irrigation so as to provide water for crop farming and livestock production.
+The solution would be to invest in dry-season farming/irrigation so as to provide water for crop farming and livestock production.